input-output-hk/partner-chains/docs/user-guides/manual-setup.md

 # Partner chains setup

 Partner Chains provides text based CLIs, for setting up a partner chain and starting nodes, called wizards.
-In the [chain builder](./chain-builder.md), [permissioned node owner](./permissioned.md), and [registered node owner](./registered.md) guides these wizards are used.
+These wizards are used in the [chain builder](./chain-builder.md), [permissioned node owner](./permissioned.md), and [registered node owner](./registered.md) guides.

-This document explains what is performed by those wizards and how to perform such operations manually.
+This document explains what these wizards do and how to perform these operations manually.

 For dependency setup please see the respective guide for your desired setup.